Tourism Toronto | Gay Toronto -

 crime rate and house size.

-residents, but the bubble burst for queer Parkdale in 2010, when the Brockton
+The bubble burst for queer Parkdale in 2010, when the Brockton Triangle neighbourhood

 West takes off